acvetkov/sinon-chrome/README.md

 ## What is it?

 Mocks for `chrome.*` extensions [api](https://developer.chrome.com/extensions/api_index) via [sinon stubs](http://sinonjs.org/docs/#stubs).

-## Why this is needed?

-To run unit tests for chrome extensions in node or browser
+Run unit tests for chrome extensions in node or browser.

 **Features**

 1. Stubs for all `chrome.*` methods and properties
 2. Manual events triggering
-3. Plugins to emulate cookies storage, opened tabs, etc
+3. Plugins to emulate cookies storage behavior, opened tabs, etc

 ## How to install